Guide 3 of 8

 onExpire: 'delete'

-When the alias expires, all emails tagged to it are moved to the Transient system folder.
-Emails in Transient are purged automatically after 24 hours.
+When the alias expires, all emails tagged to it are immediately and permanently deleted.
 Nothing lingers in your inbox.

 The alias is deactivated (no longer accepts new mail) but all emails already delivered remain visible in the inbox under the alias tag.
 Useful for post-mortem debugging.